-G+0.693 is a molecular cloud, also located in the Sgr B2 region, of the Galaxy Center, which is thought to be affected by large-scale shocks due to cloud-cloud collisions (\citealt{Zeng2020, Colzi2024}).
-We have obtained the values for the column densities from the multiple works that have analyzed in detail an ultradeep spectral survey towards this could (e.g. \citealt{Zeng2018, Rodriguez-almeida2021a,Rivilla2023}).
-We have considered 40 detected molecules and 2 upper limits (see Table \ref{tab:Molecules_used_each_source}).
+G+0.693 is a molecular cloud that is also located in the Sgr B2 region of the Galaxy center, which is thought to be affected by large-scale shocks from cloud-cloud collisions (\citealt{Zeng2020, Colzi2024}).
+We obtained the values for the column densities from many works that analyzed an ultradeep spectral survey toward this cloud in detail (e.g., \citealt{Zeng2018, Rodriguez-almeida2021a,Rivilla2023}).
+We considered 40 detected molecules and two upper limits (see Table \ref{tab:Molecules_used_each_source}).

-For the comparative study, we have considered a total of 45 molecular species, which have been detected at least in the G31.41 core or in the G31.41 shock.
-The list of molecules is presented in Table \ref{tab:Molecules_used_each_source}, which includes also the information about the detection towards the other shock-dominated sources and the derived column densities.
-We have obtained the column densities of the G31.41 core from GUAPOS I, II, III and V (\citealt{Mininni2020, Colzi2021, Mininni2023, Lopez-Gallifa2024}, respectively), and this work (see Table \ref{tab:Poperties_molecules_on_G31_core}).
+For the comparative study, we considered a total of 45 molecular species, listed in Table \ref{tab:Molecules_used_each_source}, which also includes the information about the detection toward the other shock-dominated sources and the derived column densities.
+We obtained the column densities of the G31.41 core from Papers I, II, III, and V (\citealt{Mininni2020, Colzi2021, Mininni2023, Lopez-Gallifa2024}, respectively) and from this work (see Table \ref{tab:Poperties_molecules_on_G31_core}).